 Make Tinfoil People at Home: Ages 5+

-This project encourages your child to think outside of the box, how can we transform everyday objects?
-There are endless possibilities to explore: see what other figures or objects can be sculpted with tinfoil, and what other materials can be used to create forms.
-This project is inspired by the work of the sculptor Alberto Giacometti, who produced sculptures of large spindly figures.
+This project encourages your child to think outside of the box.
+How can we transform everyday objects?
+There are endless possibilities to explore.
+See what other objects can be made with tinfoil besides tinfoil people sculptures.
+Could you even use other materials?

 - Aluminum Foil